Guuzzeji/vidzit-dl/readme.md

 <h1 align="center">Vidzit-DL</h1>

-A simple reddit video downloader that allows you to download videos from reddit using node js.
+A simple Reddit video downloader that allows you to download videos from Reddit using node js.
 Made using [node-fetch](https://www.npmjs.com/package/node-fetch) and [ffmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm).

 **IMPORTANT NOTE:** Video can't be embedded (No Youtube links, No Vimeo, etc).

+This is not an official Reddit library, but we do use Reddit's official web API.

 # 📌 Table of Contents
 - [📌 Table of Contents](#-table-of-contents)